Want to get more search engine traffic ? Then choose the right keywords for your website.

 So you should use The Spaghetti Strategy:

-- See which ones stick
+- See which pages and keywords stick

 - Look at your current rankings and progressively optimise those keywords using Search Console data